M-Ravenmoore/dragons-kitchen/README.md

 * version--0.0.2--10-08-2020 12:00pm PST  Design plan in place, theme to be decided, documentation in place.

+## planed feature list

+* user login and accounts
+* recipe db table per user
+* recipe finder with multipul options for getting meals including:
+  * random meal (up to 3)
+  * meal by main ingrediant (max 10)
+  * meal by xx
+* shopping list maker (from ingrediant lists)
+* expand shoping list for meal planning future feature
+* connect to spotify via account page
+  * if connected on cookit page generate 5 playlists based on some aspect of the meal
+* have top 5 video results from youtube display below directions or in sidebar durring cook this.
+* timer with mobile compatiblity
+* top 10 site searches section on home
+* seasonal sugestion section on home

+### **streach goal**

+* db of factoids food and regon related for use in the cook me page or other places in the app.

 ## Site layout

 a general site plan